abhi3700/evm_contracts_auction/README.md

   - withdraw the bid amount when a higher bid is placed.

 - Auction SC contains all the logic & storage for bidding, withdrawing bid amount, etc.
+- For ERC721 asset:
+  - tokenId,
+  - IERC721,
+  - tokenIdOwner,
+  - transfer the ownership to the auction SC.
+  - transfer the ownership to the highest bidder, if any after the end time.
+  - reclaim the ownership back to the owner, if no one bids after the end time.
 - The highest bidder automatically becomes the owner of the asset when the auction ends.
 - **Feedback**